pfdubois/BridgeBidding/source/NoTrump.rst

    the majors.

 -  In hands with no majors, note if the hand has a six-card minor.
-Do not do anything special with a five-card minor.
+Do not do anything special on your first response with a five-card minor.

 Generally, a hand whose principal feature is a long minor wants to be in 3N if it is strong enough, unless it is a strong hand that might want to be in a